sarthakmishraa/career-crafter/README.md

 1. Clone the repository: `git clone https://github.com/sarthakmishraa/ats-matcher.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the Streamlit app: `streamlit run app.py`
+3. Run the Streamlit app: `streamlit run app.py` or `python -m streamlit run app.py`
 4. Open your browser and navigate to `http://localhost:3000` to access the app.
 5. Upload your resume and the job description.
 6. View the analysis results and tailored profile summary.